Understanding Cyber Insurance: What’s Covered and What Isn’t

 First-Party Coverage

-First-party coverage handles the costs your business directly faces in the wake of a cyber event.
-It’s focused on helping you rebound from the immediate effects of an attack.
+First-party coverage addresses costs your business incurs directly after a cyber event.
+It is designed to help you recover from the immediate effects of an attack.

 Breach Response Costs